mk-fg/lafs-backup-tool/README.md

 Implementation details
 --------------------

-Only immutable files/dirnodes are used at the moment.
+Only immutable lafs files/dirnodes are used at the moment.

 ##### Two-phase operation (of "backup" command)